SoftwareEngineeringToolDemos/ICSE-2011-Covana/README.md

 This release version includes some simple examples that demonstrate Covana's effectiveness.
 The examples can be found under the Benchmarks project of the Covana solution.

-* Instruction on how to use Covana for detecting problems for the example programs
+* Instructions on how to use Covana for detecting problems for the example programs

 1. Select one of the examples under project Benchmarks
 2. Right click the class or method and then select "Run Pex Explorations"